The Paris Mysteries, Deluxe Edition

 | $22.95 CAN

-An apartment on the rue Morgue turned into a charnel house; the corpse of a shopgirl dragged from the Seine; a high-stakes game of political blackmail - three mysteries that have enthralled the whole of Paris, and baffled the city's police.
-The brilliant Chevalier Auguste Dupin investigates - can he find the solution where so many others before him have failed?
+An apartment on the rue Morgue turned into a charnel house; the corpse of a shopgirl dragged from the Seine; a high-stakes game of political blackmail—3 mysteries that have enthralled the whole of Paris and baffled the city’s police.
+The brilliant Chevalier Auguste Dupin investigates—but can he find the solution where so many others before him have failed?

-These three stories from the pen of Edgar Allan Poe are some of the most influential ever written, widely praised and credited with inventing the detective genre.
-This edition contains: 'The Murders in the Rue Morgue', 'The Mystery of Marie Rogêt' and 'The Purloined Letter'.
+These 3 stories from the pen of Edgar Allan Poe are some of the most influential ever written, widely praised and credited with inventing the detective genre.
+Featuring stunning gold foiling, this hardcover deluxe edition is the perfect gift for Poe and mystery fans!

 The mental features discoursed of as the analytical, are, in themselves, but little susceptible of analysis.
 We appreciate them only in their effects.
 We know of them, among other things, that they are always to their possessor, when inordinately possessed, a source of the liveliest enjoyment.
 As the strong man exults in his physical ability, delighting in such exercises as call his muscles into action, so glories the analyst in that moral activity which disentangles.
 He derives pleasure from even the most trivial occupations bringing his talent into play.
 He is fond of enigmas, of conundrums, of hieroglyphics; exhibiting in his solutions of each a degree of acumen which appears to the ordinary apprehension præternatural.
 His results, brought about by the very soul and essence of method, have, in truth, the whole air of intuition.